tanmujin/stock-monitor-license/stock-monitor-license.md

 This plugin is proprietary software.

-Copyright © 2025 Your Name.
+Copyright © 2025 Tan mujin.
 All rights reserved.

 Permission is granted to install and use this plugin in binary form.